marcoklein/kleinprojects-website/src/posts/2020-11-19-go-cheat-sheet.md

 ```

 ## Exports

-> In Go, a name is exported if it begins with a capital letter.
+In Go, a name is exported if it begins with a capital letter.

 ## Functions

 ```go
 func add(x int, y int) int {
 	return x + y
 }
 ```

-You may omit types if they are equal for consecutive params.
+You may omit types if they are equal for consecutive parameters.

 ```go
 func add(x, y int) int {
 	return x + y